This post contains affiliate links for your convenience. View our full disclosure policy here.

 If you have been in the midst of a meltdown, you know that these can last a long time.
 I worked alone in my classroom for many of these moments, and I’ve definitely experienced them as a parent too.
-They can be hard and overwhelming, especially when you have circle time in two minutes or need to get the children lunch.
+They can be stressful and overwhelming, especially when you have circle time in two minutes or need to get the children lunch.

 I’m going to share my best calming tools and resources to help you get through those moments like a pro!
 Sensory Processing Disorder, ADHD, Autism, and OCD are all familiar territory for me, and I have happily welcomed all children into my classroom.